hexiangl1020/fragile_family/README.md

 This is the out-of-bag error for the random forest model with 300 trees, and we want to pick the number of features used for each split.

 ![](images/tree.png)

+If you are interested in more details, please go to read "Liu-fragile_families.pdf".